modeco80/EuropaTools/doc/eupak.md

 ## INFO

 *PACKFILE* must be specified as a non-positional argument.
-It is the path of the packfile to extract.
+It is the path of the packfile to list information and files from.